Indoor humidity can cause a lot of problems but there are several natural ways to deal with it, including making your

 Set your AC to a “dry” setting to remove moisture but not cool.

 Fans will help move the air and help with evaporation.

 If it’s clogged, it will slow down air flow.

 If it’s not too warm, this will help to dry the house.

 Dryers, even those vented outside, can produce excess moisture in the home.
 Hanging wet clothes to dry indoors will add to humidity levels too.
 Dry clothes outside and they will smell better as well.

 You can find a really good one here.
 I have one that tells me what the relative humidity is, then a light flashes and it shuts off when it’s full.
 This water can be used to water plants.
 I pour it into a 5 gallon bucket and let it sit a few days.
 Then I make compost tea (see how to make it here) and then use it to water a few days later.
 If you don’t want to deal with the water you can also work it into your plumbing, but we recommend using the water.

 Here’s how I did it to curb my indoor humidity.

 - Take one of the buckets and drill a bunch of holes in the bottom.
 I usually do 6-7 and make them ¼ inch or so across.

-- Place the bucket with the holes inside the other bucket.
+- Put the bucket with the holes inside the other bucket.
 Place about 5 pounds of rock salt in the top bucket.